google/caliban/docs/recipes/dockerignore.rst

 caliban builds for you, you can significantly speed up your builds by creating a file called ``.dockerignore`` in the directory of your project.

-Here's an example ``.dockerignore`` file from one of our tutorial projects at go/bs-tutorials, with comments explaining each line
+Here's an example ``.dockerignore`` file, with comments explaining each line:

 .. code-block::